- Location: South Carolina

 South Carolina requires that you pass vision, written, and skills tests to get your motorcycle license.

 Chapter 5: Cycles of the South Carolina Driver License Manual, available online using the free Adobe Reader, covers everything you need to know about motorcycles and mopeds.
 Or, you can pick up a copy at your local Department of Motor Vehicles (DMV) to study before taking any of the tests.

-The state'l Motorcycle Manual section outlines the highlights of the chapter, as well.
+The state's Motorcycle Manual section outlines the highlights of the chapter, as well.

-Note that all applicants under the age of 18 must also have a parent or legal guardian present when signing the application.
+Note that all applicants under 18 years old must also have a parent or legal guardian present when signing the application.

-If you are an adult driver over the age of 18, you will need to take the following information and forms of identification to the DMV when you apply for your motorcycle license:
+If you are an adult driver 18 years old or older, you will need to take the following information and identification to the DMV when you apply for your motorcycle license:

 - Certified birth certificate